United States Congress Bicentennial commemorative coins: Half Dollar

 The obverse of the U.S. Congress Bicentennial commemorative half dollar, designed by Patricia Lewis Verani, features a bust of the Statue of Freedom.
-The reverse of the coin, designed by William Woodard, features a full view of the Capitol Building surrounded by a wreath.
+The reverse of the coin, designed by William Woodward, features a full view of the Capitol Building surrounded by a wreath.

 Dollar

 The obverse of the U.S. Congress Bicentennial commemorative dollar, designed by William Woodward, features the Statue of Freedom which towers at the peak of the Capitol Dome.
 The reverse of the coin, also designed by Woodward, features the Mace of the House of Representatives, which resides in the House Chamber whenever the House is in session along with an eagle astride a world globe.

 Half eagle

-The obverse of the U.S. Congress Bicentennial half eagle, designed by John Mercanti, features a rendition of the Capitol Dome.
+The obverse of the U.S. Congress Bicentennial half eagle, designed by John Mercanti, features a rendition of the U.S. Capitol dome.
 The reverse of the coin, also designed by Mercanti, features a portrait of the majestic eagle overlooking the canopy of the Old Senate Chamber.